bruits/maudit/website/content/docs/content.md

 }
 ```

-Where `loader` and `glob_markdown` are functions returning a Vec of `ContentEntry`.
+Where `loader` and `glob_markdown` are functions returning a Vec of `Entry`.
 Typically, a loader also accepts a type argument specifying the shape of the data for each entries it returns, which will be used inside your pages to provide typed content.

 ## Using a content source in pages